Dallas Herring Lecture

 Held in honor of W. Dallas Herring – whose transformative vision and tireless work culminated in the inception of North Carolina’s community colleges – the annual lecture invites community college leaders from across the country to speak on urgent and emerging topics, framing how to address the issues and proposing a path forward.

-Since 2015, the Belk Center has welcomed college presidents, educational researchers, nonprofit leaders and philanthropists to engage in critical conversations about educational equity, proximity, economic equality, student success and more.
+Since 2015, the Belk Center has welcomed college presidents, educational researchers, nonprofit leaders and philanthropists to engage in critical and emerging conversations about student success, post secondary transformation, economic equality and student outcomes.

 Past Dallas Herring Lectures

-Chancellor Flores’s lecture focused on the notion that community colleges can advance equity and enhance economic mobility by becoming critical actors in local collective impact strategies that utilize a framework focused on student success and ensure the elevation of our diverse communities.
+Chancellor Flores’s lecture focused on the notion that community college can advance economic mobility by becoming critical actors in local collective impact strategies that utilize a framework focused on student success and ensure the growth of our college communities.
 His remarks highlighted the collective impact work undertaken by the Alamo Colleges District and regional residents aimed at ending generational poverty.
-This topic is worthy of further reflection and discussion by community colleges and their allies as they seek to expand access to higher education, increase student success, and build more equitable institutions and communities.
+This topic is worthy of further reflection and discussion by community colleges and their constituents as they seek to expand access, increasing student success through community buy-in.

 2021 – Gregory Haile, J.D.: “Redefining Access: The Power of Proximity”